The service is for the legal assistants and representatives of applicants. Asylum seekers can not use the service themselves.

 If you have technical problems, you should contact the help desk of the online service by email at firstname.lastname@example.org.

-If you have a technical problem, please send an exact description of the problem by email to the address email@example.com
+If you have a technical problem, please email an exact description of the problem to email@example.com